 Option 2: Product area

-Another popular option is to create a hierarchy which maps to the areas of responsibility for each product manager on your team.
+Another popular option is to create a hierarchy that maps to the areas of responsibility for each product manager on your team.
 In this option, your components and subcomponents are based around core sections of your product.

 Remember, these areas should be fairly broad and stable.
 For example, here at Productboard one of our core product areas is (you guessed it) the Features board.
 When the product team assigned to the Features board looks in our account, they can find their team's feature ideas right away.